Community Safety Partnership

 - Lancashire Young People’s Service

-We work together to manage, prevent and reduce crime and anti-social behaviour in the borough.
+We work together to manage, prevent and reduce crime and antisocial behaviour in Pendle.
 Our aim is to make Pendle a safer place to live and work.
+We do this by building community safety into the daily activities and policies of our partners.
+We receive funding of £10,000 a year from the Lancashire Police and Crime Commissioner to support specific crime reduction measures.

-The Partnership Plan and the Strategic Assessment will be reviewed annually to take account of any changes in patterns of crime, anti-social behaviour, community concerns and national priorities.
+The plans within our strategy and the strategic assessment are reviewed annually, to take account of any changes in patterns of crime, antisocial behaviour, community concerns and national priorities.